 In 1957, the lead role of The Three Faces of Eve was given to Joanne Woodward.
 Based on the thriller novel with the same name, the film was directed by the famous Nunnally Johnson.
 The film was critically acclaimed and went on to become a huge success.

-For her leading role, Woodward was nominated for the Best Actress in the Academy Awards and went on to win the Oscar for Best Actress, further launching her into the limelight.
+For her leading role, she was given an Academy Award nomination and later, Woodward won the Oscar for Best Actress, further launching her into the limelight.
 The award also gave Woodward the distinction of being the first actress to win an Oscar for acting three different personalities (Eve White, Eve Black, and Jane).

 Paul Newman & Joanne Woodward